 - West Virginia

-If you live in the remaining 40 states (plus Washington D.C.), you have the option between traditional classroom sessions and using online modules like Real Estate Express, The CE Shop, or Mbition.
+If you live in the remaining 40 states (plus Washington D.C.), you have the option between traditional classroom sessions and using online modules like Colibri Real Estate, The CE Shop, or Mbition.
+Click Here for more details.

 However, online coursework is often a more convenient option.